AgenticSZZ: Temporal Knowledge Graph-Guided Agentic Bug-Inducing Commit Identification

 \item \textit{Agent-only}: Uses an LLM agent to reason over blame candidates (with fallback) but without constructing a TKG.
 The agent receives blame candidate commit SHAs and their commit messages as text input and uses a simplified prompt without tool-calling capabilities, directly outputting its prediction.
 This isolates the agent's reasoning capability without the expanded search space provided by the TKG.

+\item \textit{\appname (w/o expansion)}: Combines TKG construction with agent-guided search but blames only the exact deleted or modified lines as seed candidates, omitting the two-line context expansion around each blamed line introduced in Section~\ref{subsec:tkg-construction}.
+This isolates the contribution of expanding the blame seed set beyond the lines directly modified by the BFC.

-\item \textit{Full Pipeline (\appname)}: Combines TKG construction with agent-guided search.
+\item \textit{Full Pipeline (\appname)}: Combines TKG construction with agent-guided search and applies the two-line context expansion around each blamed line to widen the blame seed set.
 The agent navigates the TKG using the four specialized tools (Section~\ref{subsec:search-agent}) for candidate enumeration, graph traversal, property queries, and causal analysis between BFC and BIC candidates. \end{enumerate}

 By comparing these configurations, we quantify each component's marginal contribution and assess whether their combination produces synergistic benefits.
 Since in RQ1, we observed at most a variation of 3\% for any metric across the three runs of either AgenticSZZ or LLM4SZZ, for RQ2's analysis, we decided to only perform one run of each variant.